 Student Academic Conduct Code 2

 The Faculty and their Research 3

-Administration and Management of the MCDB&G Program 5
+Administration and Management of the MCDB&G Program 6

-Mutual Responsibilities in Graduate Education at the University of Minnesota 6
+Mutual Responsibilities in Graduate Education at the University of Minnesota 7

-Advising 8
+Advising 9

-Annual Student Evaluation 9
+Annual Student Evaluation 10

 Registration 10

-PhD Curriculum 10
+PhD Curriculum 11

 Guidelines for MCDB&G Teaching Assistantships 13

-Thesis credits 14

-Student Timeline and Responsibilities 15

-PhD Examinations and Forms 16
+PhD Examinations and Forms 17

 MD/PhD Program 19

-MS/JD and PhD/JD Program 20
+JD/MS and PhD/JD Program 20

-MS in MCDB&G Program.
-23
+MS in MCDB&G Program 23

-Facilities 30
+Facilities 29

-Graduate School.
-31
+Graduate School

-Employment Term and Conditions.
-31
+Employment Term and Conditions 30

-Fellowships 32
+Fellowship 31

-Graduate Assistant Information 33
+Graduate Assistant Information

-Tuition Benefits.
-34
+Tuition Benefits

-Resolution to Issues 35
+Resolution to Issues 34

+Be Involved 34

 Equal Opportunity Statement.
-36
+35

-Helpful Web Addresses 36
+Helpful Web Addresses 35

-Revised Written & Oral Preliminary Examinations.
-38

-The Prelim Process - a step by step guide 40
+Preliminary Written Exam and Graduate School Forms

 The information in this handbook and other University catalogs, publications, or announcements is subject to change without notice.
 University offices can provide current information about possible changes.
+December 2004.

 The information in this handbook is available in other formats upon request.